 Section 6: Biomes

 Biomes are large ecosystems that share the same type of climax community.
-Each biome is defined by a unique set of abiotic factors, particularly climate, and biotic factors like a diverse group of plants and animals.
+Each biome is defined by a unique set of abiotic factors, particularly climate and biotic factors like a diverse group of plants and animals.
 Each biome has a seasonal pattern and organisms with adaptations that enable them to live and reproduce.
-Biomes located on land are terrestrial biomes, and biomes located in bodies of water are known as aquatic biomes.
+Biomes located on land are terrestrial biomes, and biomes found in bodies of water are known as aquatic biomes.
 Aquatic organisms are affected by depth, temperature, and availability of nutrients.
 The sunlit area in which photosynthesis occurs is called the photic zone.
-Phytoplankton live here.
-In the aphotic zone no light penetrates, so there is no photosynthesis.
+Phytoplankton lives here.
+In the aphotic zone, no light penetrates, so there is no photosynthesis.

-The tundra is the coldest biome and is known for its permafrost, or permanently frosted landscape.
+The tundra is the coldest biome known for its permafrost or permanently frosted landscape.
 It has a short season of growth, so the plants are small and stunted.
-Low growing plants like mosses are adapted to growing in poor soil.
-Caribou, polar bears, and arctic fox live in the tundra, but many animals migrate to avoid the harsh winters.
-The taiga is the largest land biome found in the northern part of the Northern Hemisphere.
-Often called the boreal forest, it consists mostly of pines and spruces.
+Low-growing plants like mosses are adapted to growing in poor soil.
+Caribou, polar bears, and arctic foxes live in the tundra, but many animals migrate to avoid the harsh winters.
+The taiga is the largest land biome in the northern part of the Northern Hemisphere.
+Often called the boreal forest, it consists primarily of pines and spruces.
 It has a short growing season; long, cold winters; and short summers.
-Grizzly bears, lynx, and owls live here.
-Many animals here hibernate and have thick fur and feathers providing extra insulation.
+Grizzly bears, lynxes, and owls live here.
+Many animals here hibernate and have thick fur and feathers, providing extra insulation.

 The desert biome is characterized as hot and humid with little rainfall.
 Rocky soil covers most of the terrain.
 The temperature fluctuates, and while it can be quite hot during the day, it is often quite cold at night.
-Even with limited availability of nutrients, there is an abundance of animals that live in the desert, like lizards, bobcats, and snakes.
+Even with the limited availability of nutrients, many animals live in the desert, like lizards, bobcats, and snakes.
 Many are nocturnal.
-Most of the plants and animals found in the desert have developed adaptations for conserving water and staying cool during the hot temperatures.
-Cacti have shallow, widespread root systems that allow them to absorb a lot of rainwater quickly and then store it in their stems.
+Most of the plants and animals found in the desert have developed adaptations for conserving water and staying cool during hot temperatures.
+For example, cacti have shallow, widespread root systems that allow them to quickly absorb a lot of rainwater and store it in their stems.

-Temperate forests, found in the Northern Hemisphere, have a temperate climate, cold winters, warm summers and a lot of rain.
+Temperate forests, found in the Northern Hemisphere, have a temperate climate, cold winters, warm summers, and a lot of rain.
 The soil is fertile, allowing for a wide variety of plant growth.
-Trees can live for hundreds of years and provide great habitats for the deer, squirrels, and birds that live among them.
-Some animals migrate and some hibernate.
+Trees can live for hundreds of years and provide excellent habitats for the deer, squirrels, and birds that live among them.
+Some animals migrate, and some hibernate.
 Mosses and wildflowers are also found throughout temperate forests.

-Tropical rainforests are hot and receive a lot of rain that allows them to flourish.
-Biodiversity is high with monkeys, apes, sloths, insects, spiders, and birds.
+Tropical rainforests are hot and receive a lot of rain, allowing them to flourish.
+As a result, biodiversity is high with monkeys, apes, sloths, insects, spiders, and birds.
 Plants found in the rainforest supply us with coffee and spices.
 Orchids, bamboo, and trees cover the rainforest floor.
 Tropical rainforests are often covered by dense canopies where animals have adaptations for jumping, climbing, and flying.